RobertoTjesse/Add-basemaps-to-QGIS/README.md

 #### This script should be run from the Python console inside QGIS.
 To access this use CTRL+ALT+P, and just copy and paste the content located in the following code block.
 It will add online sources to the QGIS Browser.

-PD: Each source contains a list with the folowing items (string type):
+PD: Each source contains a list with the following items (string type):
 [sourcetype, title, authconfig, password, referer, url, username, zmax, zmin] You can add or remove sources from the sources section of the code.
 Many thanks to Klas Karlsson